matteobarbera/mavlab_wiki_fork/OptiTrack-Delfly.md

 * To start, we should go to toolbar `Edit` and then click `Reset Application Settings`.
 Please try this before attempting your next calibration, and try not to change many settings to see if Motive is able to calibrate in a default state.
 * When doing the above step, please also check your calibration wand.
 Currently we have the CW-500, there are two configurations.
 The markers on the wand must either all be screwed into the "A" holes or into the "B" holes.
 The two cannot be mixed.

-<span style="color:red"> *When finishing using the OptiTrack system, before leaving the Cyberzoo, please turn off the Cyberzoo light and leave the curtains open in case of fire hazard.* text</span>.
+** When finishing using the OptiTrack system, before leaving the Cyberzoo, please turn off the Cyberzoo light and leave the curtains open in case of fire hazard.**